johnpeart/johnpeart.github.io/src/game/2024-10-06-wario-land.md

 {% include "components/objects/pocket.svg" screenshotCount:"003" %}

-Finishing the game with 99,999 coins and having gotten all of the collectables, and you – well, Wario anyway – is rewarded with your own planet for a “perfect game”.
+Finishing the game with 99,999 coins and having gotten all of the collectables, and you are rewarded with your own planet for a “perfect game”.